dhaDang/cse15l-lab-reports/labreport.md

 ## LAB REPORT 1 <br> Danielle Dang
 <br>
-Listed below is a step by step guide on how to log into a course specific account on **ieng6**!
+Listed below is a step by step guide on how to log into a course specific account on the **ieng6** server!

 ### Step One: Installing VScode
 If you don't have Visual Studio Code installed yet, open [VsCodeLink](https://code.visualstudio.com/) and follow the instructions provided.